 They talk for hours.
+Their language is a sanitized, vampiric thing, draining the blood and horror from reality, turning a slaughterhouse into a series of manageable talking points.
 They speak of stability, of prudence, of legal frameworks and unintended consequences.
-They deploy a hundred intricate arguments for caution.
-All of them are eminently reasonable.
-All of them are death sentences.
+They deploy a hundred intricate, compelling, and eminently reasonable arguments for caution.

 2.1 Calculated Insufficiency